 Continue from here on to the Fountain of Triton (Fontana del Tritone).
 Created by Bernini in 1642, this Baroque masterpiece, located at the Piazza Barberini, is certainly one of the most beautiful fountains in the city.
 This strange figure, half man and half fish, crouched upon his gigantic clam shell, supported by dolphins, has been blowing jets of water into the valves below for over three hundred and fifty years.
 And he doesn’t show any signs of slowing down, either.
 It’s a bit loud, there’s a lot of traffic here, but it’s a fantastic sight.

 Move on now to the Piazza di Spagna.
 The Barcaccia (the old boat or bark) is located directly before The Spanish Steps and is my personal favorite.
-This was Bernini’s first fountain and stands out from his other work because of its modesty, giving it an appeal all of its own.
+This Bernini sculpture and fountain was his first fountain and stands out from his other work because of its modesty, giving it an appeal all of its own.
 No crashing torrents of water here, just a slow, pleasant gurgle and the image of a half-sunken ship.
 Finished in 1629, The Barcaccia is considered to be one of Rome’s earliest examples of the Baroque style applied to a fountain.

 And last but most certainly not least, stop by the Piazza Navona.
 And bring a lot of time with you.
 You wouldn’t think by looking at the place that they used to hold chariot races here (Stadium Domitian), but I guess a lot can change in two thousand years, right?
 What hasn’t changed much here since the 17th century however is the beautiful Fountain of the Four Rivers (Fontana dei Quattro Fiumi).
 This is Bernini’s symbolic representation of the world’s greatest rivers: the Ganges, Danube, della Plata and Nile.
 It’s up to you to figure out which one is which (no, the Mississippi wasn’t included so don’t ask).